 None of the positions are hard and fast.
 If a fish pulls you forward — you follow it forward.
 If it pulls you aft — you go aft.
-And if that nasty little fish decides to pull you all around the jangada — all around the jangada you will go (and hopefully you’re still on deck when you get back to your spot).
-You do what needs to done to land the fish, with others helping or simply getting out of the way as needed.
+And if that nasty little fish decides to pull you all around the jangada — all around the jangada you will go, and hopefully you are still standing on the deck when you get back to your spot.
+You do what needs to be done to land the fish, with others helping or simply getting out of the way as needed.

 But before I could “see how a jangadeiro fishes,” I first had to take care of some personal business.
-I had to take a leak.
+I had to take a pee.
 Believe it or not, I hadn’t gone all day.
-What with all the perspiring and respiring I’d done, not to mention the little coughing spell at lunchtime, more water had probably gone out of my system than in.
-But kidneys are wonderful things, working on their own to filter the blood, filling a little reservoir that needs to be emptied at some point in time.
+What with all the perspiring and respiring I’d done, not to mention the little coughing spell at lunchtime, more water had probably gone out of my body than in.
+But kidneys are wondrous things, working on their own to filter the blood, filling up a little reservoir that needs to be emptied at some point in time.
 Well — now was the time!